newwayland/baseline-economy/notes/jg-rules.md

 and will search for a new job on that basis.

-Once a household searching for a job has completed looking through private firms, it will perform and addtional check against Firm 101.
+Once a household searching for a job has completed looking through private firms, it will perform an additional check against Firm 101.

 The trading connection changes only apply to the list of private preferred suppliers (type A connections).
 Firm 101 is excluded.
 This represents